nalemadi/VME_CDSI_dataset_benchmark/README.md

 # VME: A Satellite Imagery Dataset and Benchmark for Detecting Vehicles in the Middle East and Beyond
-This is the official repository for the paper *"VME: A Satellite Imagery Dataset and Benchmark for Detecting Vehicles in the Middle East and Beyond"*, Which is accepted in Scientific Data - Data Scriptor in January 2025.
+This is the official repository for the paper *"VME: A Satellite Imagery Dataset and Benchmark for Detecting Vehicles in the Middle East and Beyond"*, Which is accepted in Nature Scientific Data, January 2025.

 #### Authors
 [Noora Al-Emadi](https://orcid.org/0000-0003-4137-6082), Qatar Computing Research Institute, Hamad Bin Khalifa University